Mummanajagadeesh/Mummanajagadeesh/README.md

 * **Pipelined** – Four pipeline stages with register boundaries
 * **Scan-pipelined** – Same pipeline depth, all registers replaced with scan-enabled FFs

-All variants implement identical arithmetic and comparison logic; only register and scan structures differ.
+All variants implement identical arithmetic and comparison logic; only register, scan, and physical constraints differ.

 ---